OXID-eSales/oxideshop-user-documentation/releases/releases-2020/oxid-eshop-616.rst

 All changes to the compilation can be viewed in the following metapackage: `<https://github.com/OXID-eSales/oxideshop_metapackage_ce/compare/v6.1.5...v6.1.6>`_.

-The OXID eShop 6.1.6 contains a security fix for the payment module PAYONE.
+OXID eShop 6.1.6 contains a security fix for the payment module PAYONE.
 We recommend a quick update to this shop version.

 System requirements
 ^^^^^^^^^^^^^^^^^^^